 Wang is currently collaborating with researchers at USC’s Information Systems Institute (ISI), Rensselaer Polytechnic Institute and Columbia University to shorten the time it takes intelligence analysts to collect and interpret data about national and international events.
 With a $1.17 million grant from the Defense Advanced Research Projects Agency (DARPA), Wang will develop computer algorithms that can answer a query by reasoning over an event-driven knowledge base and generating disparate hypotheses about the links between causes and effects for the event in question.

-“This professorship will help me to continue developing technology that can assist in data-driven learning and decision making, where the data is noisy, incomplete, conflicting and biased,” Wang said.
-“For the next 5 years, I hope to develop more robust question answering systems over knowledge graphs that supports lineage, confidence, contradictions and explanation.”
+“This professorship will help me to continue developing technology that can assist in data-driven learning and decision-making, where the data is noisy, incomplete, conflicting and biased,” Wang said.
+“For the next five years, I hope to develop more robust question answering systems over knowledge graphs that supports lineage, confidence, contradictions and explanation.”

 The Goldberg professorships were created to recognize researchers that are rising stars early in their careers.